nlpsandbox/nlpsandbox.io/wiki/608450-SynapseEnvironment.md

 ## Create a Synapse Team

-Playing -- huh -- working together will make your experience developing and benchmarking NLP tools more enjoyable.
+~~Playing~~ Working together will make your experience developing and benchmarking NLP tools more enjoyable.
 When you submit a tool for evaluation, Synapse will ask if the submission is made on behalf of a User or a Team.
 Submitting as a Team offers more flexibility if you decide to